Neighborhood planning: Neighbourhood planning in England

 A statutory form of neighborhood planning was introduced in England by the Localism Act 2011.
-This allowed designated qualifying bodies (either a Parish or Town Council, or neighbourhood forum made of up of local residents) to produce a Neighbourhood Development Plan setting planning policy for the relevant neighbourhood.
+This allowed designated qualifying bodies (either a Parish or Town Council, or neighbourhood forum made up of local residents) to produce a Neighbourhood Development Plan setting planning policy for the relevant neighbourhood.
 Neighbourhood Development Plans must pass certain Basic Conditions to the satisfaction of an independent examiner before advancing to a local referendum.
 If successful at referendum, the Neighbourhood Development Plan becomes a statutory planning document that the Local Planning Authority must consider in future planning decisions.

 A community right to build order is "a particular type of neighbourhood development order", established by the Localism Act, enabling a "community organisation ... established for the express purpose of furthering the social, economic and environmental well-being of individuals living, or wanting to live, in a particular area" to take a lead role in planning the development of a locality or neighbourhood.
 The community right to build is one of a set of community rights established under the Localism Act, alongside the community right to challenge and the community right to bid.